 All Mind Challenge courses are calculated as Fee for Service.
 This course is NOT government subsidised.

-All Mind Challenge course fees include a $200 non-refundable Administration fee is due upfront when enrolling.
+All Mind Challenge course fees include a $200 non-refundable Administration fee which is due upfront when enrolling.

 Mind Challenge accepts payment via direct bank deposit, Visa or Mastercard.
 Refer to payment schedule details below.